Panerai And Brabus Share Expertise For A New Limited Edition Timepiece

 The 47mm watch features a unidirectional rotating bezel for the calculation of the immersion time, GMT function, AM/PM indicator and three-day power reserve whose sapphire crystal disk indicator is filled in Super-LumiNova.

 Available in a limited run of only 100 pieces, the timepiece took Panerai and Brabus 3 years to develop.
-Its time surely well-spent with features like a patented polarized date display, allowing a view of the date indication only through the opening at 3 o’clock, without covering the mechanics of the skeletonized movement.
+Its time surely well-spent with features like a patented polarised date display, allowing a view of the date indication only through the opening at 3 o’clock, without covering the mechanics of the skeletonised movement.

 Through the case back the off-centre oscillating weight in tungsten bearing the Officine Panerai logo is visible.
 Given the absence of a dial, the Panerai Submersible logo is silkscreened onto the sapphire crystal.